Socialize with us

 Always stack firewood towards a prevailing wind and no shade, this allows a breeze to pass through the pieces speeding up the seasoning process, elevate your stacked firewood so it does not collect moisture and cover the top but not the sides to allow for airflow, firewood can be stacked in a row or as a round Holz Hausen.

-For those of you that heat with wood one of the most enjoyable parts of that is stacking a messy woodpile and getting it ready to season, it really feels great to take a dirty, messy, loose woodpile and stack it into a masterpiece, making it more attractive isn’t the most important part but starting the drying process is.
+For those of you that heat with wood one of the most enjoyable parts of that is stacking a messy woodpile and getting it ready to season, it feels great to take a dirty, messy, loose woodpile and stack it into a masterpiece, making it more attractive isn’t the most important part but starting the drying process is.

-My 7 tips and tricks to stack firewood
+7 tips and tricks to stack firewood

-Stack firewood on a rack
+1. Stack wood on a wood rack

 If you are storing firewood outside it is always good to put something under it so it’s up off the ground and not accumulating moisture, old shipping pallets work great they are generally free or cheap to buy but the idea is to have airflow under your stacked wood, so you can use anything that gets the job done like stones bricks, etc.

-Stack firewood away from your house
+2. Stack wood away from your house

 Try and avoid stacking your wood against your house, even though it’s convenient storing wood against the wall of the house or an entrance it can hinder the drying process because it will lack the proper airflow, it may also cause mold or fungus to grow on the side of your house and if it’s full of insects like termites they won’t be right against your house.

-What’s better is having it just far enough away from the house that it’s in direct sunlight and not in the path of shade from your home or trees, but not to far away because in the dead of winter no one wants to be walking along distance threw snow to pick up wood.
+What’s better is having it just far enough away from the house that it’s in direct sunlight and not in the path of shade from your home or trees, but not too far away because in the dead of winter no one wants to be walking along distance threw snow to pick up wood.

-In the olden days the firewood was almost always stacked near the outhouse, that way if you went out to the washroom you could bring in some wood and take advantage of the fact that every family member could Bring some wood into the house every time they go to the outhouse, the idea is that you don’t want it any further from your house then it needs to be for convenience sake.
+In the olden days the firewood was almost always stacked near the outhouse, that way if you went out to the washroom you could bring in some wood and take advantage of the fact that every family member could bring some wood into the house every time they go to the outhouse, the idea is that you don’t want it any further from your house then it needs to be for convenience sake.

-Cover your firewood properly
+3. Cover your wood

-Always cover the top of your wood with plastic, metal roofing, or plywood leaving the sides opened allowing fresh air to pass through it, if you do this you will definitely see a big difference in how fast your wood drys out.
+Always cover the top of your wood with plastic, metal roofing, or plywood leaving the sides opened allowing fresh air to pass through it, if you do this you will see a big difference in how fast your wood drys out.

-Have it delivered where you want to stack it
+4. Deliver where you want to stack it

-Another tip is, know where you want to stack the wood as soon as it’s delivered that way you can have the delivery driver put it where you want it, also try stacking as soon as possible, this way it can start the drying process and not pick up any unwanted moisture from your yard.
+Another tip is, to know where you want to stack the wood as soon as it’s delivered that way you can have the delivery driver put it where you want it, also try stacking as soon as possible, this way it can start the drying process and not pick up any unwanted moisture from your yard.

-Don’t store firewood in the house
+5. Don’t store wood in the house

-I also recommend not storing firewood in your house because it may have termites or ants in it and they could get into the structure of your house or in un wants areas, it’s always better to just keep a few logs inside the house and the rest stored outside or in a shed.
+I also recommend not storing wood in your house because it may have termites or ants in it and they could get into the structure of your house or in un wants areas, it’s always better to just keep a few logs inside the house and the rest stored outside or in a shed.

-Should you stack wood bark side up or down?
+6. Stack wood bark side up or down?

 If you are planning on storing your wood outside try stacking the logs that are on the top of the pile bark side up because the bark is a natural barrier against rain or moisture, and this will automatically speed up the seasoning of your wood.

-So there are two common ways of stacking wood the first one is Stacking in a straight row and this is the most common of the two, and the second on is the Holz Hauzen stacks in a circular formation, and in this portion, we will talk about both of them so you can decide which one you would like to try.
+So there are two common ways of stacking wood the first one is Stacking in a straight row and this is the most common of the two, and the second one is the Holz Hauzen stacks in a circular formation, and in this portion, we will talk about both of them so you can decide which one you would like to try.

-How to stack firewood in a row?
+How to stack in a row?

-So you may be thinking this is easy what can this post really show me, well stacking is easy but there are a few things you need to remember so your firewood can dry or season as fast as possible.
+So you may be thinking this is easy what can this post show me, well stacking is easy but there are a few things you need to remember so your firewood can dry or season as fast as possible.

 First find a place where there are no trees so your wood is exposed to the sun as much as possible, next find the direction of the prevailing wind and stack your wood so that wind can blow threw the pieces,